whisperdancer/pullio.gotify/README.md

 All our documentation is located at [hotio.dev](https://hotio.dev).

 For gotify notifications, set labels to gotify.
-I.E. org.hotio.pullio.gotify.webhook and add your gotify URL and token for the webhook.
+I.E. org.hotio.pullio.gotify.webhook and add your gotify URL and app token for the webhook.

 # Support